Mroy13/Nodejs_backend_template/README.md

     ```
       npx sequelize init
     ```
- - By executing the above command you will get migrations and seeders folder along with a config.json inside the config folder.
+ - By executing the above command you will get model, migrations and seeders folder along with a config.json inside the config folder.
  - If you're setting up your development environment, then write the username of your db, password of your db and in dialect mention whatever db you are using for ex: mysql, mariadb etc
  - If you're setting up test or prod environment, make sure you also replace the host with the hosted db url.

  - To run the server execute
  ```
- node --watch src/index.js
+ npm start
  ```